 For Debian based systems ifupdown2 provides a convenient replacement for the old ifupdown toolchain including configuration for VLAN interfaces and LAGs which previously required auxiliary tools.

 At the end you will get a glimpse into building your own SDN with Debian Linux, ifupdown2, Salt Stack and Python.

 We operate a network Test, Verification and PoC Lab in our frankfurt location.
 Technology from various vendors spanning various OSI Layers (Optical to Application) is placed and run in this Lab.
 This Talk describes how we tame and managed all of theses devices using open source Tools and Scripting

-Automating Juniper Devices with Ansible
+Automating Juniper Devices with Ansible (PDF)

 Rudolph Bott, sipgate GmbH

 We replaced our datacenter network gear and decided to let Ansible do all the dirty configuration work.
 Since we found that nobody usually talks about these things in public, we decided to change that.